stevomatthews/Spoon-Knife/srt-api-functions-test.md

   * `SRT_ETIMEOUT`: The condition described above still persists and the timeout has passed.
 This is only reported in blocking mode when `SRTO_SNDTIMEO` is set to a value other than -1.
-  * `SRT_EPEERERR`: This is reported only in case where, as a stream is being received by a peer, the `srt_recvfile` function encounters an error during a write operation on a file encountered an error.
-This is reported by a `UMSG_PEERERROR` from the peer, and the agent sets the appropriate flag internally.
+  * `SRT_EPEERERR`: This is reported only in the case where, as a stream is being received by a peer, the `srt_recvfile` function encounters an error during a write operation on a file.
+This is reported by a `UMSG_PEERERROR` message from the peer, and the agent sets the appropriate flag internally.
 This flag persists up to the moment when the connection is broken or closed.

+<br><br>

+#### srt_recv, srt_recvmsg, srt_recvmsg2

 ```
 int srt_recv(SRTSOCKET u, char* buf, int len);